msaari/relevanssi/readme.txt

 * New feature: ACF field settings now include a 'Exclude from Relevanssi index' setting.
 You can use that to exclude ACF fields from the Relevanssi index.
 * Minor fix: Relevanssi was adding extra quotes around search terms in the `highlight` parameter.
 * Minor fix: Yet another update to data attributes in highlighting.
 Thanks to Faeddur.
+* Minor fix: Taxonomy query handling was improved.
+This should help in particular Polylang users who've had problems with Relevanssi ignoring Polylang language restrictions.

 = 4.17.1 =
 * Minor fix: WooCommerce layered navigation compatibility caused enough problems that I've disabled it by default.
 You can enable it with `add_filter( 'woocommerce_get_filtered_term_product_counts_query', 'relevanssi_filtered_term_product_counts_query' );`.